Docile-Alligator/Infinity-For-Reddit/README.md

 ---

-## About The Project
+## About the project

 <table>
 <tr>
 <td>

-Key features of **Infinity For Reddit**:
+Key features of **Infinity for Reddit**:

-- Lazy mode: Automatic scrolling of posts enables you to enjoy amazing posts without moving your thumb.
+- Lazy mode: Automatic scrolling of posts lets you enjoy amazing posts without moving your thumb.
 - Browsing posts
 - View comments
 - Expand and collapse comments section
 - Vote posts and comments
 - Save posts
 - Write comments
-- Edit comments and delete comments
+- Edit and delete comments
-- Submit posts (text, link, image and video)
+- Submit posts (image, link, text and video)
-- Edit posts (mark and unmark NSFW and spoiler and edit flair) and delete posts
+- Edit (mark and unmark NSFW and spoiler and edit flair) and delete posts
 - See all the subscribed subreddits and followed users
 - View the messages
 - Get notifications of unread messages
-- etc...
+- Etc.

 </td>
 </tr>